rkasineni11/inst414-final-project-ruchir-kasineni/README.md

 ## Makefile Usage
 The `Makefile` in the project allows you to easily run various tasks:

-This command will start the interactive prompt for predicting NFL player contract values.
+This command will start the interactive prompt for predicting NFL player contract values:

 `make run`

 To run the tests for the project, use the following command:

 `make test`

 To generate visualizations and charts for the project, run:

 `make charts`